rynkwn/rblog/README.md

 my existing migrations, and then a `rake db:drop - rake db:migrate` to update my data tables.
 Worth looking into in the future.

-## Getting Blogs to retain basic formatting
+## Getting Blogs to retain basic line/paragraph formatting.
-The issue with my blogs
+This solution is actually very simple.
+Just pass in the blog's content to the rails function `simple_format`, which produces html from text.

+Its documentation is here: http://api.rubyonrails.org/classes/ActionView/Helpers/TextHelper.html#method-i-simple_format

+There does exist a fair variety of more complex markdown/rich text editor tools, but, thinking further on Paul Graham's essays, it seems worthwhile to work on making my written content intrinsically interesting, rather than depending on the razzle-dazzle of more complex styling tools.